open-telemetry/opentelemetry.io/content/en/blog/2022/demo-announcement.md

 demonstrate their technologies on.
 Greeting the world can only get us so far.

-Multiple vendors have written their own demo applications but are wholly responsible for the development & ongoing support.
-The existing demos are all feature incomplete in their own ways with missing languages, restrictions on backend choice, & they’re overly reliant on instrumentation libraries.
+Multiple vendors have written their own demo applications but are wholly responsible for the development and ongoing support.
+The existing demos are all feature incomplete in their own ways with missing languages, restrictions on backend choice, and they’re overly reliant on instrumentation libraries.

 ### Project Goals